 Here is something useful for people who need simple and convenient image resizing tool.
-Initially planned to review only ResizR but things got out of control after dicovering several good alternatives, so here you go.
+Initially planned to review onlybut things got out of control after dicovering several good alternatives, so here you go.
 Normally any extensive image editing best done using desktop software like Photoshop, that can do lot more then mere resizing.
 But when all you need is simply to resize picture starting fat photoshop is not very convenient.

 Doing some resizing of Sofia: